 Penalties for Trafficking

-Drug trafficking in West Plains, MO is categorized into two degrees with penalties based on type and quantity of the substance:
+Drug trafficking offenses in West Plains, MO are divided into two degrees based on the substance and its quantity:

 - More than 10 milligrams of fentanyl